Kaiyu74/Kaiyu_Yang_DDI_pipeline_submission/prompts.md

 # LLM Prompts Log

-- This file logs all prompts from my run with LLM option enabled.
+All prompts below are issued only when deterministic rules are weak.
+Temperature is **0.2** and responses are constrained to **JSON** for reproducibility.
-- gpt model temperature is set to  **0.2** and responses are formatted to **JSON**.
+If the environment lacks an API key or --use-llm is not provided, no LLM prompts are logged and heuristics are used instead.

 ---

 ## device_type classification
-- timestamp: 2025-10-27T22:20:51.089244Z
+- timestamp: 2025-10-27T22:49:37.722772Z
 - temperature: 0.2
 - rationale: LLM used only when heuristics were weak (<0.6).